Allan Musoke

-Allan Musoke (born 1980) is a Ugandan rugby union player.
+Allan Musoke, also known as Sokee, was born in 1980.
+He is a retired rugby player who played in the Uganda rugby union.
 He plays as a wing.
+Musoke had a decorated career with the Uganda National Rugby team and his club the UTL Kobs and he is considered to be one of Uganda's greatest rugby players.
 Professionally, he is a Learning and Development professional who works as a Human Resources Consultant with Strategic Engagement Limited.